 If you feel at all unsure of the community you are buying into, go and visit it yourself.
 This is the best possible way to ensure that you get a good feel of the community before you sign that dotted line.
 If you happen to be the kind of resident who doesn’t care to obey the posted speed limit, you cannot be surprised when you get fined for speeding in your own neighborhood.
 Think of your community.

 No matter how pretty one house might appear to be, when it comes to HOAs, you are not simply buying a house.
 You are not simply buying a property.
-You are buying into a community of like-minded souls.
+You are buying into a community of like-minded people.
 By choosing to live in an HOA, you are choosing to be an active participant in that community.

 Read all of the governing documents in your CC&R. Say hello to your neighbors once in a while, and don’t be afraid to get involved.
 You are not just paying for amenities in an HOA.
 You are consenting to work together.
 And that notion alone, can be a very comforting thing.